THERE IS REST IN REPHIDIM

 While the children of Israel only cared about their physical thirst, lack or need, God’s care for them transcended their physical lack, thirst or need.
 God was concerned about their total well-being, and not just their physical well-being.

-If all that the believers in Christ would experience or enjoy in Christ does not transcend the ephemeral or transient material things of this life, then the believers are of all men most miserable or pitiable.
+If all that the born-again believers possess and experience in Christ does not transcend the ephemeral or transient material things of this life, then the believers are of all men most miserable or pitiable.

 But thank God that our hope in Christ is not limited to this life!